 Financial Aid Process

 Students interested in being considered for financial aid must file the Free Application for Federal Student Aid (FAFSA) each academic year, which can be filed online at www.fafsa.gov.
 Incoming freshmen and transfer students accepted to RMU will receive a folder, mailed to their home address, containing their financial aid award letter and other important information.
-For those students starting in the upcoming fall semester, financial aid packaging starts in late February.
+For those students starting in the upcoming fall semester, financial aid packaging starts in late fall.
+For example, for a freshmen starting in Fall 2017, they will be packaged starting in late 2016 if all documents are completed.

 All continuing students receive their financial aid award information via Net Partner and are packaged around the first of June for the upcoming academic year.
 This is to ensure students are receiving the maximum amount of aid they are eligible for after grades post and reviewing Financial Aid Satisfactory Academic Progress.

 Please note that the student's RMU e-mail address is used for any electronic correspondence.
 The student may forward their RMU e-mail to another e-mail account but their RMU e-mail account should be considered the official source.